-For divorce mediation Galveston residents have relied on our firm for over 30 years.
-Adultery is not a huge factor in most Texas divorce cases, even if one spouse really has cheated on the other.
+Adultery is wrong and hurtful, but adultery is not usually a huge factor in most Texas divorce cases.
 While some judges may have “old fashioned” harsh reactions to adultery, most realize that cheating is usually symptomatic of a troubled marriage and not the sole cause of a divorce.
 Unlike most people, divorce judges hear and see the worst of human behavior on a daily basis.
 A simple affair may be shocking to the regular citizen, but to a divorce judge it is run-of-the-mill routine.
 Of course, there are some situations, such as cheating with the teenage babysitter or your brother-in-law, which would raise the eyebrows of even the most jaded divorce judge.

 In the past, you had to prove adultery, cruelty or abandonment to get a divorce.
 Now, because either spouse can get a divorce without a particular reason, proving adultery is far less important.
 Texas law still allows a spouse to allege adultery as grounds for divorce; however a finding of adultery really has no legal significance unless it is a reason to award more of the community estate to the victimized spouse.All divorcing spouses should be aware that Texas defines adultery as sex with someone who is not your spouse, even if it is after separation.
 People are still considered married after they file for divorce up until the day the judge signs the divorce decree.
 For example, a man who files for divorce and starts dating a woman four months after he moves out is still technically committing adultery in the eyes ofthe court.